Techiques of Paint Preparation and Application in Tibetan Art

 The fourth principle governing painting order is that important areas, especially those painted with light colors, should be applied last.

-The face and of a white deity, for instance, are prone to be smudged by the artist’s hand if they are applied at an early stage.
+The face and body of a white deity, for instance, are prone to be smudged by the artist’s hand if they are applied at an early stage.

 Since most of the important areas are in the foreground this principle is in harmony with principle number one.